-(Mark ⊠ c One) QUARTERLY REPORT PURSUANT TO SECTION 13 OF 1934 R 15(d) OF THE SECURITIES EXCHANGE ACT OF For the quarterly period en ded March 31, 2017 OR TRANSITION REPORT PURSUANT TO SECTION 13 OI 1934 R 15(d) OF THE SECURITIES EXCHANGE ACT OF For the transition period fro omto Commission File Nur nber: 0-21810 GENTHERM INC (Exact name of registrant as s Michigan (State or other jurisdiction of incorporation or organization) 95-4318554 (I.R.S.
-Employer Identification No.) 21680 Haggerty Road, Northville, MI (Address of principal executive offices) 48167 Registrant's telephone number, include (Zip Code) ling area code: (248) 504-0500 during requir Indica be sub ate by check mark whether the registrant (1) has filed all reports required to be g the preceding 12 months (or for such shorter period that the registrant was references for the past 90 days.
-Yes \boxtimes No \square ate by check mark whether the registrant has submitted electronically and post bmitted and posted pursuant to Rule 405 of Regulation S-T (\S 232.405 of this carant was required to submit and post such files).
-Yes \boxtimes No \square equired to file such reports), and (2) has been subject to such filing ed on its corporate Web site, if any, every Interactive Data File required to emerg ate by check mark whether the registrant is a large accelerated filer, an acceler ging growth company.
-See the definitions of "large accelerated filer," "acceler le 12b-2 of the Exchange Act.
-Non-a e accelerated filer \(\subseteq \) (Do not check if a small reporting company) ging growth company \(\subseteq \) Accelerated filer Smaller reporting company emerging growth company, indicate by check mark if the registrant has elected financial accounting standards provided pursuant to Section 13(a) of the Ex 1 110 Indica ate by check mark whether the registrant is a shell company (as defined in Rul e 12b-2 of the Exchange Act).
-Yes □ No ⊠ At Ap oril 28, 2017, there were 36,748,599 issued and outstanding shares of Commo n Stock of the registrant.
+(Mark One)

+☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended June 30, 2017

+OR

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to

+Commission File Number: 0-21810

+GENTHERM INCORPORATED

+(Exact name of registrant as specified in its charter)

+Michigan (State or other jurisdiction of incorporation or organization)

+95-4318554 (I.R.S.
+Employer Identification No.)

+21680 Haggerty Road, Northville,

+MI (Address of principal executive offices) 48167 (Zip Code)

+Registrant's telephone number, including area code: (248) 504-0500

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes 🗵 No 🗆

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer X Accelerated filer

+Non-accelerated filer (Do not check if a small reporting company) Smaller reporting company

+Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

+At July 28, 2017, there were 36,837,303 issued and outstanding shares of Common Stock of the registrant.

-GENTHERM INCORPORATED TABLE OF CONTENTS
+TABLE OF CONTENTS